jporley/rater/README.md

-# rater
+# Rater
-Web project to rate decisions in a simple yet useful way.
+Abstract: Web project to rate decisions in a simple yet useful way.